bennychen2004181026/Coder-Academy-Assignment-T2A1-A/README.md

 - Views

-  Views are accountable for informing  with Rails about the content of the HTML which is related to the request and the HTML will be send to the broswer to be displayed.
+  Views are accountable for informing  with Rails about the content of the HTML which is related to the request and the HTML will be send to the browser to be displayed.
 Still, views rely on the data return by corresponding controller and action.
 Also a layout which is part of HTML markup is needed and the views content will sit inside the layout accordingly.

 - Assets
   Normally, assets are JavaScript, CSS code and any other media file such as audio, image, etc. Assets are accompany view content in a layout and all being sent to the browser.